allapetr/alla_personal/content/repertoire.md

 {{% card title="Solo Violin Pieces" idh="heading4" idb="body4" %}}
 **Johann Sebastian Bach**
-Partitas No. 1 and 3 for Solo Violin
+Partitas No. 1 and 3 for Solo Violin,
 Sonata No. 1 for Solo Violin

 **Eugene Ysaye**